BAFICI: Buenos Aires International Indie Film Festival

 The festival always has a heavy representation of local productions and has served as an excellent promotion vehicle for independent Argentine films.

-Argentina leads South American cinema in terms of international award-winning productions, and is second only to Mexico in terms of quantity.
+Argentina leads South American cinema in terms of international award-winning productions and is second only to Mexico in terms of quantity of films produced.

-Despite the artistic output, the country lags behind emerging film industries such as Colombia in terms of revenue, mainly due to Argentina’s low movie ticket prices.
+Despite the artistic output, the country lags behind emerging film industries such as Colombia in terms of revenue, but this is mainly due to Argentina’s relatively low movie ticket prices (including at BAFiCI).

-Unfortunately a series of repressive governments in the decades since forced some directors into exile and others to pivot to uncontroversial topics and slapstick comedies.
+Unfortunately, a series of repressive governments in many of the intervening decades forced some directors into exile and others to pivot to uncontroversial topics and slapstick comedies.

 After the fall of the last military dictatorship in 1983, filmmakers returned to Argentina or reentered the industry.